 Commentary:

-A proper notice of appeal is a jurisdictional requirement.
+Under ORS 19.270, proper notice of appeal is a jurisdictional requirement.
 Consequently, the notice must satisfy statutory requirements in order to prosecute the appeal.

 ORS 419A.200(5) permits an appellate lawyer to move the court for leave to file a late notice of appeal after the statutory 30-day time limit (up to 90 days after entry of judgment).
 A motion to file a notice of appeal after the 30-day period, to be successful, must demonstrates that (1) the failure to file a timely notice of appeal was not personally attributable to the parent, and (2) “a colorable claim of error” exists in the proceeding from which the appeal is taken.

-The parent’s appellate lawyer should maintain communication with the client.
+The parent’s appellate lawyer should communicate with the parent client.

 Action:

-If the appellate lawyer differs from the trial lawyer, the appellate lawyer should write to the client as soon as possible and confirm that he or she wishes to pursue a direct appeal and advise the client of the appellate process including relevant timelines.
+If the parent’s appellate lawyer differs from the parent’s trial lawyer, the parent’s appellate lawyer should write to the parent client as soon as possible and confirm that he or she wishes to pursue a direct appeal and advise the parent client of the appellate process including relevant timelines.

 Commentary:

-The appellate lawyer should not be bound by the determinations of the client's position and goals as made by trial lawyer and should independently determine his or her client's position and goals on appeal.
+The parent’s appellate lawyer should not be bound by the determinations of the parent client's position and goals as made by the parent’s trial lawyer and should independently determine his or her client's position and goals on appeal.

-In all cases, except appeals from a judgment, terminating a parent’s parental rights the appeal from a discrete judgment and the ongoing dependency litigation will be occurring concurrently.
-The appellate lawyer and the trial lawyer should be thoughtful about their respective roles and relationship with the client.
-For example, the trial lawyer should be careful to safeguard the appeal by consulting with the appellate lawyer prior to upcoming hearings and immediately notifying the appellate lawyer should the court enter any new order or judgment to determine whether the new judgment should be referred for appeal.
-The appellate lawyer should consult with the trial lawyer about the issues raised in the opening brief and offer to consult about properly raising issues at upcoming hearings.
+In all cases, except appeals from a judgment, terminating a parent’s parental rights, the appeal from a discrete judgment, the ongoing dependency litigation will be occurring concurrently.
+The parent’s appellate lawyer and the trial lawyer should be thoughtful about their respective roles and relationship with the parent client.
+For example, the parent’s trial lawyer should be careful to safeguard the appeal by consulting with the parent’s appellate lawyer prior to upcoming hearings and immediately notifying the parent’s appellate lawyer should the court enter any new order or judgment to determine whether the new judgment should be referred for appeal.
+The parent’s appellate lawyer should consult with the parent’s trial lawyer about the issues raised in the opening brief and offer to consult about properly raising issues at upcoming hearings.

-The appellate lawyer should advise the client about the limited scope of his or her representation and, should the client have concerns about their ongoing case, the appellate lawyer should refer the client to trial lawyer.
-Ideally, the trial lawyer and the appellate lawyer will work collaboratively and strategically to obtain the best result for the client.
-For example, the appellate lawyer may assist the trial lawyer in identifying issues to litigate at upcoming hearings and in properly preserving issues for a subsequent appeal in the event that the parent does not prevail at trial.
+The parent’s appellate lawyer should advise the parent client about the limited scope of his or her representation and, should the parent client have concerns about his or her ongoing case, the parent’s appellate lawyer should refer the parent client to a trial lawyer.
+Ideally, the parent’s trial lawyer and appellate lawyer will work collaboratively and strategically to obtain the best result for the parent client.
+For example, the parent’s appellate lawyer may assist the parent’s trial lawyer in identifying issues to litigate at upcoming hearings and in properly preserving issues for a subsequent appeal in the event that the parent client does not prevail at trial.

-Prosecuting the appeal
+Prosecuting or defending the appeal – issue selection and briefing.

-Issue Selection and Briefing
+Issue Selection and Briefing.

 Action:

-The appellate lawyer should thoroughly review the judgment to ensure that it comports with the requirements of the juvenile code.
-The appellate lawyer should thoroughly review the record of the hearing that is subject to appeal and identify appropriate issues to raise on direct appeal.
+The parent’s appellate lawyer should thoroughly review the judgment to ensure that it comports with the requirements of the juvenile code.
+The parent’s appellate lawyer should thoroughly review the record of the hearing that is subject to appeal and identify appropriate issues to raise on direct appeal.

 Action: